aadilmallick/my-notes-docusaurus/docs/software-development/12-create-a-product.md

 > [!NOTE]
 > 42% of startups fail because there is no market need.
 Always make sure you are either 1) better than your competitors and 2) solve an actual pain point that people have.

 Always start with a niche audience.

-Don't go for a large broad audience, but rather find a select group of people who would be passionate about what you're selling
+> "*Don't go for a large broad audience, but rather find a select group of people who would be passionate about what you're selling*" - Sam Altman

+Here are the reasons why you should always start by targeting a niche audience:

+1. **Bigger impact**: With a limited budget, you can make a bigger impact simply by targeting a smaller number of people.
+2. **loyalty and word of mouth**: effectively catering to a niche audience lets you get effective word-of-mouth around and loyalty from your customers.
+3. **going too big is bad**: going too big always comes back to bite you.

 #### Competitor research